hneemann/Digital/README.md

 D flip-flops or JK flip-flops, including the generation of the state transition table.
 Note, however, that a NOR-Gate-flip-flop is not recognized as such.
-The analysis of sequential circuits only works with purely combinatorial circuits combined with the built-in D or JK flop-flops.
+The analysis of sequential circuits only works with purely combinatorial circuits combined with the build-in D or JK flop-flops.

 ## How do I get set up? ##